jrussellrivers/Ment/README.md

 ### Carrie Grossman: https://github.com/carriegrossman
 **Primary team role:** Front-End markup and styling, concepting

 **Contributions:** Oversaw creative layout design of webpages.
-Designed the Login page, Register, and all Profile pages of the site.Worked heavily with Bulma.io to implement responsive design into all of our pages.
+Designed the Login page, Register, and all Profile pages of the site.
+Worked heavily with Bulma.io to implement responsive design into all of our pages.
 Designed the top navbar with hamburger menu to be able to acess different portions of the site.

 ### Jordan Rivers: https://github.com/jrussellrivers
 **Primary team role:** Front-End markup and styling, concepting and Javascript Function writer